God Colony

-God Colony are a London-based industrial hip-hop music-producing duo.
-Their music has featured fellow Soundcloud stars Flohio, BbyMutha, Stash Marina and Kojey Radical.
+God Colony are a London-based industrial hip-hop music-producing duo, consisting of James Rand and Thomas Gorton.
+Their music has featured fellow SoundCloud stars Flohio, BbyMutha, Stash Marina and Kojey Radical.

 Early career

 God Colony produced music together in Merseyside, England as teenagers, since moving to London, England.
 In 2015 they began working on a debut mix-tape with artists including Flohio.

 Releases

 God Colony releases have been self-published and released on sites like BandCamp.